harrellbm/Quartz-Garden/content/Embodiment of Community.md

 ---
 "Note Planted:": 2024-06-27
-"Last Tended:": 2024-07-17
+"Last Tended:": 2024-09-17
 ---
 #🌿Sapling   #🙂Agree  #📝Essay
 ****
 > `Importance`: 95%

+>[!Quote]
 >“So we, though many, are one body in Christ, and individually members one of another.”
 >- Romans 12:5

+> [!abstract] Thesis
-**Thesis**: Ministry should be thought of, organized, and communicated in terms of created rhythms (i.e. liturgical patterns) rather than programs or contrived roles.
+> Ministry should be thought of, organized, and communicated in terms of created rhythms (i.e. liturgical patterns) rather than programs or contrived roles.

 > [!note]
 > Current form finished November 2023